Find Trade Colleges

 In-state tuition fees for undergraduate students at LWTech are $4,710 per year.

-You’ll join some of the best and brightest minds around you if you attend Skagit Valley College.
-The school came in at #3 on this year’s Best Value Precision Production Associate Degree Schools in Washington list.
-Located in the city of Mount Vernon, Skagit Valley College is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Spokane Community College.
+The school came in at #4 on this year’s Best Value Precision Production Associate Degree Schools in Washington list.
+Spokane Community College is a medium-sized public school located in the medium-sized city of Spokane.

 In-state tuition fees for undergraduate students at Spokane Community College are $3,928 per year.

 Everett Community College did quite well in this year’s ranking of the best places for precision production students to get a associate degree.
 It came in at #6 on the list.
-Located in the medium-sized city of Everett, Everett Community College is a public school with a medium-sized student population.
+Located in the city of Everett, Everett Community College is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Everett Community College are $4,152 a year.